Kia Stinger

-The Kia Stinger (기아 스팅어) is a mid-size liftback manufactured by Kia between 2017 and 2023.
+The Kia Stinger (기아 스팅어) is a mid-size liftback/fastback manufactured by Kia between 2017 and 2023.

 Overview

 The Stinger traces its roots to the GT Concept from the 2011 Frankfurt Motor Show and the Kia GT4 Stinger from the 2014 North American International Auto Show.
 Design work was led by Peter Schreyer and Gregory Guillaume (Kia's Chief Designer) at Kia's European studio in Frankfurt and engineered by former BMW M Vice President of Engineering Albert Biermann, the car was unveiled at the 2017 North American International Auto Show.
 Biermann is now the executive vice president of performance development and high performance vehicles of the Hyundai Motor Group.

 Testing of the car involved over 1000 km at the Korea International Circuit and 10000 km at the Nürburgring Nordschleife.

 Performance

 The Stinger uses a shortened version of the Hyundai Genesis' front-engine, rear-wheel-drive platform with additional steel reinforcement and is offered with a choice of two engines: a 2.0-liter turbocharged four-cylinder that produces 255 PS; and a 3342 cc twin-turbo V6 engine that generates 370 PS at 6,000 rpm and 510 Nm of torque from 1,300-4,500 rpm for the AWD variant.
 For the European and Korean markets, the Stinger is offered with a base 2.2-liter CRDi diesel I4 that produces 202 PS.
 GT variants are equipped with Brembo brakes and Michelin tires.
 The sole transmission is an 8-speed automatic with five driving modes plus paddle-shifters.

-Kia claims that the Stinger accelerates from zero to 100 km/h in 7.7, 6 and 4.9 seconds for the 2.2-liter diesel, 2.0-liter petrol and 3.3-liter petrol respectively.
-Schreyer reportedly drove a pre-production Stinger GT at a top speed of 269 km/h on the Autobahn.
+Kia claims that the Stinger accelerates from zero to 100 km/h in 7.7, 6 and 4.9 seconds for the 2.2-liter diesel, 2.0-liter gasoline and 3.3-liter gasoline respectively.
+Schreyer reportedly drove a pre-production Stinger GT at a top speed of 269 km/h on the Autobahn, but was allegedly passed by a VW Arteon during the run.

 During a test by Car and Driver, an all-wheel-drive U.S. spec GT 3.3T with Michelin Pilot Sport 4 tires achieved 0-60 mph in 4.6 seconds on the track, reached 0.91 g on the skidpad and was able to stop from 70 mph in 164 ft.
 According to this publication, the U.S. model's top speed is governed at 167 mph per Kia specs.
 In tests conducted by Motor Trend, the four-cylinder U.S. spec Stinger 2.0 RWD on Bridgestone Potenza tires reached 60 mph in 6.6 seconds, completed the 1/4 mi run in 15 seconds and stopped from 60 mph in 126 ft.
 The average lateral acceleration recorded in track testing was 0.85 g.